SakithaSamarathunga33/Learning-Platform/README.md

 - **Offline Support**: Local storage of messages for offline access
 - **Real-time Feedback**: Typing indicators and read status for enhanced interaction

+## 📝 Feedback Management System

+The platform includes a complete feedback management system:

+- **User Feedback Submission**: Users can submit feedback with ratings, titles, and descriptions
+- **Categorized Feedback**: Supports different types like feature requests, bug reports, and course feedback
+- **Rating System**: Star-based rating system to quantify user satisfaction
+- **Feedback History**: Users can view and track their submitted feedback
+- **Admin Response**: Administrators can review, respond to, and manage user feedback
+- **Status Tracking**: Feedback can be marked as pending, reviewed, resolved, or rejected
+- **Analytics Dashboard**: Administrators can see feedback statistics and trends
+- **Export Capability**: Export feedback data to CSV for offline analysis

 ## 👥 User Roles

 - **Student**: Browse courses, access learning materials, interact with mentors